Don’t scare off potential prospects with boring email subject lines.

 A great way to entice a prospect to open your email is to ask them a thought-provoking question.
 Not only should your question make the reader think, but it should also be relevant and pique their interest.

-For example, if you’re pitching a business you know has moved to remote work, consider asking them a question on how it’s going.
-Not only is this question timely, but it hits a pain point for a lot of business owners right now: managing a remote team.
+For example, if you’re pitching a business you know has started using AI, consider asking them how it’s going.
+Not only is this question timely, but it hits a pain point for many business owners right now: How to implement AI into business.
 Once they open your email, let them know how your product or service can help.

 Here are some great question subject line examples in action: